Dinoosauro/tiktok-to-ytdlp/README.md

 downloading them while the page continues scrolling.
 To do that, you can download an intermediate file, that will contain all of the links up to the point the page has scrolled.
 To do that, write in the console `requestTxtNow()`, press enter and a `TikTokLinks.txt` file will be downloaded.
+If you're using the extension, you can find a "Get partial file" button.
+Click it and the file will be automatically downloaded.

 By default, the links in the first intermediate files will be deleted from the final (or the second/third etc. file if you want to download more intermediate